David Ha'ivri: Shomron Liaison Office

 Ha'ivri is the founder of the Shomron Liaison Office, an NGO that worked closely with the local government promoting public relations for the towns of the region.
 In this capacity, he serves as English-language spokesman, interacting with all foreign language journalists.
-The Shomron Liaison Office under his direction has developed partnership and pen pal programs connecting schoolchildren in the Shomron with their peers around the world.
-He delivers speeches internationally to a wide range of groups, as well as hosting tours in the Shomron.
+The Shomron Liaison Office under his direction has developed partnership and pen pal programs connecting schoolchildren in the West Bank with their peers around the world.
+He delivers speeches internationally to a wide range of groups, as well as hosting tours in the West Bank.
 As a spokesman for the Shomron Regional Council, Ha'ivri interacts with international media, foreign government representatives and philanthropists.
 From 2008, he served as strategic adviser to Regional Council head Gershon Mesika on international affairs.
 He served as the Advisor of Mesika's successor Yossi Dagan before becoming his deputy in May 2021.

-Empowering Local Activists and Spokespeople
+Empowering local activists and spokespeople

-In 2009, Ha'ivri conducted professional training for 30 spokespeople from a wide range of settlements in the Shomron region aimed at improving their abilities to express themselves in English and so to improve the general public relations of the settlers in the area.
+In 2009, Ha'ivri conducted professional training for 30 spokespeople from a wide range of settlements in the West Bank aimed at improving their abilities to express themselves in English and so to improve the general public relations of the settlers in the area.
 He contracted Ron Bowman Director of Dale Carnegie Training in Israel provide a 13-week course for the local activists.

-Student Volunteer Programs
+Student volunteer programs

-He organizes student volunteer programs in the Jewish communities in the Shomron (settlements).
+He organizes student volunteer programs in the West Bank settlements.
 In these programs, American youth are introduced to aspects of planting and building.
 They are offered an opportunity to take part in the actual expansion of the Jewish growth there.